NMRLipids/Databank/README.md

 ## Instructions to add data into the databank

 The NMRlipids Databank is open for additions of simulation data by anyone.
-1. Clone this repo to your own computer.
+1. Add trajectory and topology (tpr for Gromacs, pdb or corresponding to other programs) file into a [Zenodo](www.zenodo.org) repository.
+If you want to use other repository than Zenodo, please do not hesitat to open an GitHub issue on this.
+2. Create an info.yaml file containing the essential information on your simulation with the help of the [template](https://github.com/NMRLipids/Databank/tree/main/Scripts/BuildDatabank/info_files/info.yaml), [examples] https://github.com/NMRLipids/Databank/tree/main/Scripts/BuildDatabank/info_files), and [instructions](https://github.com/NMRLipids/Databank/blob/main/Scripts/BuildDatabank/info_files/README.md).
-2. Make a new directory with the next free integer into [Scripts/BuildDatabank/info_files/](https://github.com/NMRLipids/Databank/tree/main/Scripts/BuildDatabank/info_files) folder.
+3. Save this file into a new directory with the next free integer into [Scripts/BuildDatabank/info_files/](https://github.com/NMRLipids/Databank/tree/main/Scripts/BuildDatabank/info_files) folder.
-3. Create info.yaml file into the folder with the help of [instructions](https://github.com/NMRLipids/Databank/blob/main/Scripts/BuildDatabank/info_files/README.md).
+4. Commit the addition of info.yaml file into the [NMRlipids databank GitHub repository](https://github.com/NMRLipids/Databank) and make a pull request to the master branch.
+You can stop here or continue to step 5 to create the databank entry yourself and commit both the result (README.yaml) and input (info.yaml) file into the main branch.
-4. Return to the [Databank/Scripts/BuildDatabank/](https://github.com/NMRLipids/Databank/tree/main/Scripts/BuildDatabank) folder and run
+5. Return to the [Databank/Scripts/BuildDatabank/](https://github.com/NMRLipids/Databank/tree/main/Scripts/BuildDatabank) folder and run
 `python3 AddData.py -f {path to the info file that you created}`.

-Optional: See `python3 AddData.py --help` for available command line arguments:
+You can run `python3 AddData.py --help` for available command line arguments:
 ```
 usage: AddData.py Script [-h] [-f FILE] [-d] [-n] [-w WORK_DIR]
                          [-o OUTPUT_DIR]